 Cleveland Heights is a medium-sized city located in the state of Ohio.
 With a population of 44,962 people and 20 constituent neighborhoods, Cleveland Heights is the 23rd largest community in Ohio.
-Much of the housing stock in Cleveland Heights was built prior to World War II, making it one of the older and more historic cities in the country.
+Cleveland Heights has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Cleveland Heights is a decidedly white-collar city, with fully 89.69% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cleveland Heights is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Cleveland Heights who work in teaching (12.92%), healthcare (11.76%), and office and administrative support (11.25%).